About Robyn's Web Pages

 A few years later, after I bought my lizard a 40 gallon breeder tank, I realized my goldfish in the 20 gallon tank might like a bigger tank that did not look like it would crack at any moment (it was, after all, very old).
 Thus, they got a 50 gallon tank.
 Once the plecostomus, who had come from the 10 gallon tank and lived with the goldfish for a year with no problem, started attacking the goldfish, I had to find a place for him.
 The 10 gallon was too small, thus a pulled out the lizard's old 20 gallon tank and put the plecostomus and 10 gallon fish in there.
 After a few weeks of this, the poor 10 gallon fish were almost pooped to death, so I moved the plecostomus into the 10 gallon (which was WAY too small since he was up to 10 inches long, I cleaned it constantly).
 Of course, I had to get the plecostomus out of there.
 In addition, I had raised some 30 additional danios and white clouds in my 50 gallon pond.
 No one would buy them so I had to keep them in a 5 gallon tank temporarily.
 Finally, I bought my lizard a new 120 gallon tank.
 Then, I converted the lizard's 40 gallon tank into a tank for the plecostomus and 23 longfin danios (21 zebra, 1 albino zebra, and 1 leopard).

 Well, during the Christmas of 1999, Marineland came out with the Eclipse 3 filter which is a little 3 gallon acrylic tank.
-I have absolutely no room for another tank but this tank was small enough that I could stick it next to my 20 gallon tank.
+I had absolutely no room for another tank but this tank was small enough that I could stick it next to my 20 gallon tank.
 I got it and then went to the store after the tank ran for a week.
 I was not sure what species I would put in it but considered a male betta or some small gouramis but ended up with neon tetras and pygmy cories (the male bettas were in horrible shape in their tiny bowls).
-I have fallen in love with these new fish!
+I fell in love with these new fish!

 In the spring of 2001, the three goldfish in my 50 gallon tank suddenly all died over a month from tuberculosis that they had carried for many years.
 I moved the fish I had in the basement pond and my 20 gallon tank to the 50 gallon tank after it was disinfected.
 Over time, eventually, the fish in the 3 gallon Eclipse moved to the 20 gallon.
 I bought a few more small fish for these "new" tanks.